ClaireMarchal/HiCRes/README.md

 `docker run --rm -v /Path/To/Your/Fastq/Folder:/home/input:ro -v /Path/To/The/Ouput/Folder:/home/output:rw marchalc/hicres -m raw -t 40 -e MboI -1 sample_R1.fastq -2 sample_R2.fastq -s hg38`

 This command will run hicres on your library "sample", using human genome, MboI digestion and using 40 threads.
 It will look for your fastq files within /Path/To/Your/Fastq/Folder and will stock large temporary files and output the results within /Path/To/The/Ouput/Folder.

+Tip: You can start from a subsampled library (100M read pairs) for faster results.

 To start from bam of valid interactions, use